List of Sgt. Frog characters: Satsuki Shiwasu and Yayoi Shimotsuki

-Yayoi Shimotsuki (霜月 弥生, Shimotsuki Yayoi) and Satsuki Shiwasu (師走 五月, Shiwasu Satsuki) are two of Natsumi's classmates, her best friends long before Koyuki's debut; this relationship has led them to come very close indeed to discovering the Keroro platoon's existence on several occasions.
-Yayoi leads the school drama club with the passion of a thespian; and Satsuki, the more physically adept of the two, is in the swim team.
+Satsuki Shiwasu (師走 五月) and Yayoi Shimotsuki (霜月 弥生) are two of Natsumi's classmates, her best friends long before Koyuki's debut; this relationship has led them to come very close indeed to discovering the Keroro platoon's existence on several occasions.
+Satsuki leads the school drama club with the passion of a thespian; and Yayoi, the more physically adept of the two, is in the swim team.
 They seek Natsumi's assistance in assorted school assignments, from stage presentations to sporting events, on a regular basis.
-In one episode Yayoi and Satsuki get to meet Keroro.
+In one episode Satsuki and Yayoi get to meet Keroro.
 Yayoi gets a little crush on Giroro for one episode.
-And there are some signs in episodes 2, 8, and 25 that Yayoi and Satsuki have a crush on Natsumi, and on episode 8 when Sgt.
+And there are some signs in episodes 2, 8, and 25 that Satsuki and Yayoi have a crush on Natsumi, and on episode 8 when Sgt.
 Major Kururu turned Aki into a teenager.
-Yayoi and Satsuki thought Aki was hot thinking she was Fuyuki even though she had boobs.
+Satsuki and Yayoi thought Aki was hot thinking she was Fuyuki even though she had boobs.